Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 - FishingProbabilitiesInfo("UIs", bool, default:false) - whether this utility is enabled.
 ﻿

-- ProbBoxX("UIs", int, default:100) - Base X location of the information box .
+- ProbBoxCoordinates("UIs", Point, default:[100,400]) - Top-left coordinates of the window.

-﻿
+- MorePreciseProbabilities("UIs", bool, default:true) - Displays more plactical and precise probabiilities.

-- ProbBoxY("UIs", int, default:500) - Base Y location of the information box.
+- TrialOfExamine("UIs", int, default:10 min:1 max:10) - Trial number of computing probabilities.

 ## Crafting From Chests
 This feature lets player craft using contents of nearby chests or fridge as ingredients.